-- 1. Apply online at www.LutherRice.edu or submit the application found at the back of this catalog with appropriate fee. - 2.
-Have official transcripts sent directly to Luther Rice.
-An official transcript request form is found online and in the back of this catalog.
-Transcripts from foreign institutions will be evaluated by Luther Rice.
-Evaluations may require the applicant to submit their transcript to a third party agency for a determination of U.S. Equivalency.
-Agencies will charge a fee for their services that is payable by the applicant. - 3.
-Have the completed Christian character reference form sent to Luther Rice. - 4.
+- 3. Have the completed Christian character reference form sent to Luther Rice. - 4.
 Complete the Bible content test online.
 This diagnostic test is part of the admissions process but does not determine eligibility to enter Luther Rice. - 5.
 Doctoral students have additional requirements for admission (see p.
 11).